Pike Place Market and fish-throwing vendor battle over ‘Pike Place’ use

 “It was only after being presented with the unfiled petition that PDA agreed to mediate, and it wasn’t until we filed the petition at the … Trademark Trial and Appeal Board that PDA agreed to a date certain for mediation,” said Kevin Regan, Pike Place Fish Market’s Seattle attorney in an emailed statement Thursday.

-Despite the legal back and forth, both PDA and Pike Place Fish Market say they’re ready resolve the dispute without going to court.
+Despite the legal back and forth, both PDA and Pike Place Fish Market say they’re ready to resolve the dispute without going to court.

 “This is nothing personal,” says Reese.
 “You know, we think we own the name, Pike Place Fish Market, and unfortunately, they think they own the name, Pike Place Fish Market.
 And so how do we figure that out?”